-Penetration testing has been in use for many years and is one of a range of ways for testing the technical security of a system.
+Penetration testing is well established and one of a range of ways for testing the technical security of a system.
 However, it can easily be confused with other forms of technical security testing, particularly Vulnerability Assessment.
-In some cases, there can also be a relationship with continuous monitoring services (eg. Intrusion detection or prevention systems and Data Loss Prevention (DLP) technology or processes).
-The way in which these three types of technical security services overlap is shown in Figure 2 below.
+In some cases, there can also be a relationship with continuous monitoring services.
+These include Intrusion detection or prevention systems (IDS), Data Loss Prevention (DLP) technology or processes and Security information and event management (SIEM).
+How these technical security services overlap is shown in Figure 1 right.

-Figure 2: Technical security weakness discovery techniques
+Figure 1: Technical security weakness discovery techniques